geo-smart/mlgeo-book/_sources/Chapter1-GettingStarted/python_environment.md

 * Tools for managing environment

 ### Basic conda commands

-`conda info`
+      conda info

-Check conda version to make sure its installed.
+... to check conda version to make sure its installed.

-`env list`
+      env list

-List out available environments (the starred * environment is the current activate environment).
+... to list out available environments (the starred * environment is the current activate environment).

-`conda env create --file environment.yml`
+      conda env create --file environment.yml

-Create conda environment from environment file.
+... to create conda environment from environment file.

-`conda env remove --yes --name myenv`
+      conda env remove --yes --name myenv

-Removing the conda environment.
+... to delete the conda environment.

-`conda activate myenv`
+      conda activate myenv

-Activate a conda enivronment by name.
+... to activate a conda enivronment by the env name `myenv`.
 Inside the environment, there are other ways to add libraries.
 Use `conda install` or `pip3 install` to add packages that will be automatically saved.

-`conda deactivate`
+      conda deactivate

-Deactivate the current cona environment.
+... to deactivate the current cona environment.

 <br>